-Croatia: Power utility HEP & Marubeni JV deal TPP Plomin C, in depth analysis14.
-April 2015. / SEE Energy News
+Croatia: Power utility HEP & Marubeni JV deal TPP Plomin C, in depth analysis, SEE Energy News

 The power utility company HEP position in the liberalized market is even more difficult, so the entry into investments is increasingly risky; because it derives that market is increasingly responsible for the security of supply.
 HEP less and less imports electricity because it has fewer needs and market share had declined: it lost supply of 4.3 TWh, with a tendency to lose further 1.6 TWh.
 Do they really need 3.6 TWh of TE Plomin C?